stevemoore9595/Work-Day-Scheduler/README.md

 THEN the text for that event is saved in local storage WHEN I refresh the page
 THEN the saved events persist

+## Deployed Application

+The deployed application can be found at this link:

 ## License